nodejs/nodejs.org/TRANSLATION.md

 ## How to translate

-1. Request to join the [Nodejs-Website in Crowdin](https://crowdin.com/project/nodejs-website)
+1. Request to join the Node.js Website project on [Crowdin](https://crowdin.com/project/nodejs-web)
 2. [Select the language you want to translate](https://support.crowdin.com/joining-translation-project/#starting-translation)
 3. [Start translating](https://support.crowdin.com/online-editor/)

 ### Any questions or feedbacks on Translations

-If you have any questions or feedbacks on current translations, you can [start a discussion](https://crowdin.com/project/nodejs-website/discussions) by choosing the "New Topic" and your language from the right dropdown, or a [conversation](https://support.crowdin.com/conversations/) by adding your translators.
+If you have any questions or feedbacks on current translations, you can [start a discussion](https://crowdin.com/project/nodejs-web/discussions) by choosing the "New Topic" and your language from the right dropdown, or a [conversation](https://support.crowdin.com/conversations/) by adding your translators.

 ## How to add a new language